TubeHaus.com

 >

 By order of W.O.R.D., no open plastic containers of 5 fluid ounces or less are permitted on Comal County rivers (which includes the Guadalupe River).
 Reference to 5 oz. plastic containers usually refers to "Jello Shots" in 5 oz. or smaller plastic containers.
 This rule was created because so many people have littered the rivers with small plastic containers after shooting down their Jello Shots, causing environmental problems and a tough mess to clean up.
-Jello Shots have NOT been outlawed, only containers that are 5 ounces or smaller have been banned.
-You can still bring your Jello Shots in containers larger that 5 ounces.
-Please Drink responsibly, thank you!
+Jello Shots have NOT been outlawed, only the plastic containers that are 5 ounces or smaller have been banned.
+You can still bring your Jello Shots in plastic containers larger that 5 ounces.
+Please Drink Responsibly, thank you!

 New